LAST UPDATED: 10th April 2022

 If you want to see exactly which controllers are supported based on your device/operating system it’s best to visit their website.

-Finally, another option would be CrossDJ from Mixvibes.
+The first would be CrossDJ from Mixvibes.
 You can download their software for free if you only plan on using two channels.
 It’s available on iOS, Android, macOS, and Windows.